Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 Adapt the time you need to complete a cycle and a lesson to your situation.

-Second: The 2 most important podcasts are the “Weekly Round-Up” podcast that is like a summary where we review all challenging sentences of the previous Step 1, 2 and 3 and the “Fluency Stress Test” podcast where you can test yourself and check your progress.
+Second: The 2 most important podcasts are the “Weekly Round-Up” podcast that is like a summary where we review all challenging sentences of the previous Step 1, 2 and 3 and the “Fluency Test” podcast where you can do some guided speaking practice.

-Then, depending if you're a beginner, intermediate or advanced add those podcasts as you see fit and described below.
+Then, depending on whether you're a beginner, intermediate, or advanced, add those podcasts as you see fit and as described below.

 I’m still a beginner, do I also need to listen to the intermediate or advanced podcasts?